 6.2 It should be noted that SCDC recognises that complainants may sometimes act out of character in times of stress, anxiety or distress and will make reasonable allowances for this.
 However, this does not imply that continued unreasonable behaviour will be tolerated.

-6.3 Unreasonable behaviour may occur during one or two isolated incidents, whereas unreasonably persistent behaviour would usually be an accumulation of incidents or behaviour over a period of time.
+6.3 Unreasonable behaviour may occur during one or two isolated incidents, whereas unreasonably persistent behaviour would usually be an accumulation of incidents or behaviour over a period.
 It should be noted that the raising of legitimate queries and concerns regarding the application of the complaints procedure is not a just reason for designating an individual as an unreasonably persistent complainant.
 Similarly, if a complainant expresses dissatisfaction with the outcome of the investigation of a complaint, and seeks to challenge it, this should not necessarily lead to labelling as an unreasonably persistent complainant.
 Such instances should be progressed through the established complaints procedure.

 6.4 The list in Appendix A, largely taken from the Ombudsman guidance document, identifies some behaviours which may be indicative of unreasonably persistent or abusive complainants.
-The list is not intended to be exhaustive, nor is the presence of any of these actions in isolation to be used as justification for the application of this policy.
+The list is not intended to be exhaustive, nor is the presence of these actions in isolation to be used as justification for the application of this policy.
 It is merely intended to act as a guide to assist in the identification of unreasonable or unreasonably persistent behaviour.

 7. Examples of restrictions/actions